department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/user-roles/discovery/non-veteran-user-roles-discovery-phase-1.md

 2.1 Spouses and dependents can have a basic eBenefits account as long as they are registered in the Defense Enrollment Eligibility Reporting System (DEERS) that also has a DS Logon account.

-The DS Logon credential embeds information to tell eBenefits if the user is a dependent, and if so, which Veteran they are linked to.
+- The DS Logon credential embeds information to tell eBenefits if the user is a dependent, and if so, which Veteran they are linked to.
+- Caregiver is not a supported role in eBenefits.
+- eBenefits does not differentiate between different types of dependents such as child, spouse, etc. It only differentiates between Veterans and Dependents.

 2.2 Dependents have read-only access to most features in eBenefits, except the ability to file a disability claim, dependent claim, or the documents feature.